Homebuying activity was essentially unchanged in January 2019 compared to one year ago.

 In the spirit of President’s Day, we can use data from the 2018 Profile of Home Buyers and Sellers to see how the typical home differs from the White House.

 Using data from the 2018 Profile of Home Buyers and Sellers we can break down household composition, and the relationship it has to home purchasing choices.

 Mortgage rates were unchanged from last month at 4.99% this December, and up 18.2% compared to 4.22% a year ago.

 In 2017, NAR commercial members sold a median of nine industrial properties and eight office spaces.

-Eighty-six percent of respondents reported that home prices remained constant or rose in July 2018 compared to levels one year ago (91 percent in July 2017).
+Seventy-five percent of survey respondents reported that home prices remained constant or rose in December 2018 compared to levels one year ago (90% in December 2017).

 Search Economists' Outlook